John Grier Hibben: Early life and education

-He was ordained as a minister of the Presbyterian Church in the United States of America by the Carlisle Presbytery on May 19, 1887, having served the Second Presbyterian Church at St. Louis, Missouri for a brief period previously.
-His next charge was at the Falling Spring Presbyterian Church at Chambersburg, Pennsylvania, where he remained four years.
-A throat ailment forced him to give up preaching and he went to his alma mater as an instructor in logic in 1891.
-He received a Ph.D. degree in 1893 with a dissertation on "The Relation of Ethics to Jurisprudence," became assistant professor in 1894, and Stuart Professor of Logic in 1907.
+Career

+He joined Princeton University as an assistant professor in 1894, and was named the Stuart Professor of Logic in 1907.
 Hibben was elected to the American Philosophical Society in 1912.
-Hibben had known Woodrow Wilson since they were undergraduates together.
-They became close friends.
+Hibben had known Woodrow Wilson since they were undergraduates together.They became close friends.
 Indeed when Wilson became president of Princeton in 1902 Hibben was his chief advisor.
 In 1912 Hibben stunned Wilson by taking the lead against Wilson's pet reform plan.
 They were permanently estranged, and Wilson was decisively defeated.
 Wilson left Princeton in 1910 to become governor of New Jersey.

+He was ordained as a minister of the Presbyterian Church in the United States of America by the Carlisle Presbytery on May 19, 1887, having served the Second Presbyterian Church at St. Louis, Missouri for a brief period previously.
+His next charge was at the Falling Spring Presbyterian Church at Chambersburg, Pennsylvania, where he remained four years.
+A throat ailment forced him to give up preaching and he went to his alma mater as an instructor in logic in 1891.
+He received a Ph.D. degree in 1893 with a dissertation on "The Relation of Ethics to Jurisprudence."